NateCross/Coding-Obsidian-Vault/Shell/1-Notes/Variables.md

 	- You only use $ when reading a variable.
 <mark style="background: #FFF3A3A6;">	- There are also no spaces before and after the equals sign.</mark>
 - Prefer uppercase for environment variables; lowercase for local.
-- Note on double quotes and single quotes
+<mark style="background: #FFF3A3A6;">- Note on double quotes and single quotes</mark>
-	- Single quotes treat every character literal
+	- Single quotes treat every character literally.
+	- Double quotes allow for substitution (like including variables within its setting)
 # Special Variables
 [Source](https://ryanstutorials.net/bash-scripting-tutorial/bash-variables.php)
 - **$0** - The name of the Bash script.